omgnetwork/honted/README.md

 **NOTE2**, overrides NOTE above: validator set updates work only with a temporary branch [here](https://github.com/omisego/tendermint/tree/v0.15.0_dirty_no_val_check).
 Check out and install this.
+This is necessary because Tendermint `v0.15.0` imposed a limit on voting power change (<1/3 per block), which will be removed in `v0.16.0`, that hasn't yet been released.
+Hence, we need to use our fork which lifts this limit.

   - `git clone ...` - clone this repo
   - `mix deps.get`